Online Price Competition under Generalized Linear Demands

-\paragraph{Limitations.} We assume a \emph{known} increasing link $\mu_i$ with mild smoothness/curvature, bounded prices and compact parameter sets, and strong concavity of per-round revenues together with a contraction-type condition that guarantees a unique NE.
+We assume a \emph{known} increasing link $\mu_i$, strong concavity of per-round revenues, and a contraction-type condition that guarantees a unique NE.
 None of these is new: they are standard in dynamic pricing and learning-in-games and \emph{strictly include} the linear-demand setting of \citet{li2024lego} as a special case.
 These conditions ensure well-posed best responses and well-conditioned information for concentration, but they also circumscribe our scope to stationary parameters and synchronous price moves under a unique-equilibrium regime.

-\paragraph{Future directions.} A natural avenue is to relax link knowledge by replacing it with shape constraints (e.g., monotonicity or $s$-concavity) and to derive calibration-free confidence bonuses that adapt to local curvature while maintaining a non-cooperative initial exploration phase.
-On the game-theoretic side, moving beyond global contractions -- so as to allow multiple or set-valued equilibria -- suggests a variational-inequality/monotone-operator treatment to obtain no-regret convergence.
+A natural avenue is to relax link knowledge by replacing it with shape constraints (e.g., monotonicity or $s$-concavity) and to derive calibration-free confidence bonuses that adapt to local curvature while remaining free of any initial exploration phase.
+On the game-theoretic side, moving beyond global contractions -- to allow multiple or set-valued equilibria -- suggests a variational-inequality/monotone-operator treatment to obtain no-regret convergence.
 Algorithmically, Bayesian or Thompson sampling approaches to GLMs under our information structure (where rivals’ revenues remain unobserved) are particularly appealing, as they tend to yield less conservative confidence bounds in practice compared to UCB-based methods.
 Finally, incorporating nonstationarity in $\boldsymbol{\theta}_{i,0}$, inventory constraints, and asynchronous observability of rivals’ prices would bring the model even closer to more real market scenarios.

-Overall, $\ML$ shows that UCB-based policies are efficient in competitive markets with nonlinear demand, even when rivals’ payoffs are unobserved.
-We view our elliptical-potential variant (see \cref{lemma:Elliptical-Lemma}) and concentration results as building blocks for broader learning-in-games settings.